Shopify/vscode-ruby-lsp/README.md

 }
 ```

+### Debugging rails applications

+Install `debug` gem.
+Verify by running `bundle exec rdbg -v`

+Make sure you're running your application with rdbg, e.g. `bundle exec rdbg -O -n -c -- bin/rails server -p 3000`

+You should be able to use vscode debugger attach configuration to connect to your running app

+For better integrated rails tests support also install `ruby-lsp-rails` gem

 #### VS Code configurations

 In addition to the Ruby LSP's own configuration, there are some VS Code settings that may need to be changed to get the